tbohne/execution_monitoring/README.md

     - navigation based on `actionlib_msgs/GoalStatus.msg`, e.g., `move_base` or `move_base_flex`
     - Kinematics also play a role; in general, it should be a wheeled robot with differential drive.
 While an Ackermann drive would also be permissible, others, such as omni-drive robots, are not compatible because they would violate certain assumptions used in the monitoring approaches, such as in the orientation interpolation based on GNSS data.

-Longer explanations as well as the requirements for the resolution methods can be found in the corresponding sections of the [**thesis**](https://github.com/tbohne/msc) (cf. sec.
+More detailed explanations as well as the requirements for the resolution procedures can be found in the corresponding sections of the [**thesis**](https://github.com/tbohne/msc) (cf. sec.
 3.5, 3.6, 6.1).

 ### Replacement of the Operational State Machine